 But what is it, and how should you promote and utilise it?

 What is shared parental leave?

-Shared parental leave in the UK allows parents to share up to 50 weeks of leave, and up to 37 weeks of pay.
-The leave (and pay) are flexible, meaning parents can take an equal amount of time off, or divide it up into 3 separate blocks of leave each.
+Shared parental leave in the UK allows parents to share up to 50 weeks of leave and up to 37 weeks of pay.
+The leave (and pay) is flexible, meaning parents can take an equal amount of time off, or divide it up into 3 separate blocks of leave each.

 You can choose to be even more flexible than this if you wish, but that’s at your discretion.

 Shared parental leave gives eligible parents greater flexibility.

 To take shared parental leave, employees must hit certain criteria.
 Firstly, there must be two parents sharing responsibility for a child.
 Partners include: